 An armed man tried to breach security at an FBI office in Cincinnati

-CINCINNATI — An armed man decked out in body armor tried to breach a security screening area at an FBI field office in Ohio on Thursday, then fled and was injured in an exchange of gunfire in a standoff with law enforcement, authorities said.
+CINCINNATI — An armed man decked out in body armor tried to breach a security screening area at an FBI field office Thursday, then fled and was injured in an exchange of gunfire in an hourslong standoff with law enforcement that persisted into late afternoon, authorities said.

 Federal officials said the man "attempted to breach" the visitor's screening area at the FBI office and fled when agents confronted him.
-He was chased onto Interstate 71, and a shot was fired from his car, according to the Ohio State Highway Patrol.
+After fleeing onto Interstate 71, he was spotted by a trooper and fired shots as the trooper pursued him, said Lt.
+Nathan Dennis, a Ohio State Highway Patrol spokesperson.

 Officials in Ohio have locked down a mile radius near the interstate and urged residents and business owners to lock doors and stay inside.
 The interstate has been reopened.